harmony-ai-solutions/harmony-speech-engine/README.md

   - [ ] Vall-E-X
   - [ ] EmotiVoice
   - [ ] Silero VAD
+  - [ ] Input Pre-Processing
-  - [ ] Post-Processing / Output Filtering Overlays
+  - [ ] Post-Processing / Overlays
+  - [ ] Output Format Customization
   - [ ] Batching behaviour
   - [ ] TTS-Streaming
   - [ ] More comprehensive approach to internal Re-Routing of Requests
 - Testing & Operation
   - [ ] Unit Testing & Test mocking for Key Components
   - [ ] API Integration Tests
-  - [ ] Audio File Format Support & Compatibility Testing for all APIs and Models
+  - [ ] Input Audio File Format Support
+  - [ ] Compatibility Testing for all APIs and Models
-  -

 ## Goals & Features
 The goal of this engine is to provide a reliable and easy-to-maintain service which can be used for deploying Open Source